 London Gateway was opened in 1969 under the name 'Scratchwood services'.
-The planning process began late because the site was being used as a construction compound by motorway contractors.
+Fortes were unable to access the site until six months after they'd been told they could, as the land was being used to store motorway materials.

 Various catering and hospitality firms were invited to design the services.
 Struggling Top Rank were one of few to decline the offer.

 As expected of a site crammed into an urban area, the services have a single, simple, low, box-shaped amenity building.
 Originally there was a garden in a courtyard at the centre of the services and while the garden has gone, its location can still be made out by looking at the atrium roof.